physicell-training/ws2023/agenda.md

 Please prepare your 4 minute mini introduction using this [template](https://github.com/physicell-training/ws2023/raw/main/templates/PhysiCell_ws_intro_template.pptx)

+### Asynchronous Sessions for Day 1.
+To reduce Zoom fatigue sessions like this have been moved to asynchronous to watch at your own convenience.
+Please watch prior to the start of synchronous Day 1 activities.
-### Asynchronous.
-Session 2: Working with PhysiCell Studio (15 min)
+#### Session 2: Working with PhysiCell Studio (15 min)
 * Presenter: Randy Heiland
 * Slides:
 * Video:

+-----

+## Monday, July 24: Day 1 (All times US Eastern)

+### Asynchronous Sessions for Day 1.
 To reduce Zoom fatigue sessions like this have been moved to asynchronous to watch at your own convenience.
 Please watch prior to the start of synchronous Day 1 activities.

------

-## Monday, July 24: Day 1 (All times US Eastern)

-### Asynchronous.
-Session 2: Working with PhysiCell Studio (15 min) - Randy Heiland
+#### Session 2: Working with PhysiCell Studio (15 min)
 * Presenter: Randy Heiland
 * Slides:
 * Video:

-To reduce Zoom fatigue sessions like this have been moved to asynchronous to watch at your own convenience.
-Please watch prior to the start of synchronous Day 1 activities.

 ### 11:00-11:10.
 Welcome and Introduction (H)
 Welcome participants, give the overall format, and discuss goals for the week.
 * Presenter: Paul Macklin